 Please note: WP Rollback requires a WordPress version above 4.0.

 All that needs to be done now is to look for the “iubenda Cookie Solution” plugin and click on the “Rollback” entry.
-Here you’ll find all the different versions of the plugin; the version currently in use will be labelled “installed version”, while the Beta versions will be labeled as such.
+Here you’ll find all the different versions of the plugin; the currently used version will be labeled “installed version”, while the Beta versions will be marked as such.

-To signal a bug please visit this link and provide a clear and detailed description of the problem.
+To signal a bug, please email us and provide a clear and detailed description of the problem.

-It’s always useful to attach the debug information provided by WordPress along with your request for support.
-To access the debug information, you must open the WordPress installation folder and look for the file named wp-config.php.
+Attaching the debug information from WordPress along with your support request is always helpful.
+To access the debug information, open the WordPress installation folder and look for the file wp-config.php.